 Diversity, equity and inclusion

-As it relates to our employees in general, the Corporation’s DE&I Policy sets forth our approach to fostering, cultivating, and preserving a culture of DE&I in which all individuals realize their maximum potential.
+The Corporation’s DE&I Policy sets forth our approach to fostering, cultivating, and preserving a culture in which all individuals realize their maximum potential.
 This policy addresses topics such a reasonable accommodation, recruitment, career management, pay equity, DE&I-related training and learning, and diversity monitoring.
 Our talent management practices aim to foster equal opportunities in employment based on appropriate qualifications, requirements, and performance, including as part of hiring- and advancement-related decisions.
-Moreover, as a Quebec-based company, the Corporation has, since 2001, complied with the Quebec Pay Equity Act, which provides for the creation of a pay equity plan applicable throughout the enterprise and the conducting of a pay equity audit every 5 years.
+Moreover, as a Quebec-based company, the Corporation complies with the Quebec Pay Equity Act, which provides for the creation of a pay equity plan applicable throughout the enterprise and the conducting of a pay equity audit every 5 years.

-For additional information on gender diversity and ethnic/racial identity within the Power group of companies, please consult our ESG Data Tables.
+For additional information on workforce composition within the Power group of companies, please consult our ESG Data Tables.

 Highlights from our Group Companies